Kahn/freetel/easy-asterisk-gui/README.txt

 Implementation Notes
 --------------------

-Easy Asterisk is written for the http://rowetel.com/ucasterisk/ip04.html[IP0X embedded Asterisk] hardware but will also run on x86 and probably many other platforms.
+Mini Asterisk is written for the http://rowetel.com/ucasterisk/ip04.html[IP0X embedded Asterisk] hardware but will also run on x86 and probably many other platforms.

-Easy Asterisk has been written to be compatible with regular Asterisk conf file configuration.
-Just leave the conf file lines with "easy-asterisk" comments alone.
-The Asterisk conf files extensions.conf and sip.conf are directly modified by Easy Asterisk, but changes are limited to the "easy-asterisk" lines.
+Mini Asterisk has been written to be compatible with regular Asterisk conf file configuration.
+Just leave the conf file lines with "mini-asterisk" comments alone.
+The Asterisk conf files extensions.conf and sip.conf are directly modified by Mini Asterisk, but changes are limited to the "mini-asterisk" lines.

-For Auto-detection of Zap ports Easy Asterisk looks at /etc/zapata.conf, so you may need this set up correctly for your analog hardware.
+For Auto-detection of Zap ports Mini Asterisk looks at /etc/zapata.conf, so you may need this set up correctly for your analog hardware.
 On the IP0X this happens automatically.